exercism/problem-specifications/exercises/kindergarten-garden/description.md

 - Eve, Fred, Ginny, Harriet,
 - Ileana, Joseph, Kincaid, and Larry.

 Each child gets 4 cups, two on each row.
-The children are assigned to cups in alphabetical order.
+The children are assigned cups in alphabetical order.

 The following diagram represents Alice's plants: